Answer A1: Our e-commerce site is implemented on Yahoo! owned and operated computer systems. Over the past ten years, Yahoo! has

-A: Yes, we are a store in the literal sense.
+Answer S4: Yes, we are a store in the literal sense.
 We maintain an extensive physical inventory of every product we sell (except Commercial Anodes which ship direct from our foundries) so that we can ship immediately to you.
 Should we run out of a particular item, we immediately list it on our website.
 If you have any questions or concerns about our ability to ship your order, call us at 978-841-9978.

-A: United Parcel Service (UPS) specializes in the reliable delivery of packages like ours.
+Answer S5: United Parcel Service (UPS) specializes in the reliable delivery of packages like ours.
 Late 2004, the United States Postal Service (USPS) introduced a package delivery service called ‘Priority Mail Flat Rate Box’ that many of our customers find attractive.